GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 ### Local CRX file

-If you are distributing to Linux users from a local file, you will need to package a CRX file and note the following information:
+If you are distributing to Linux users from a local file, you will need to [package a CRX file][packing] and note the following information:

-- The extension **ID**— This can be found in the extension management page `chrome://extensions`. <!-- Add screenshot -->
+- The **extension ID**— This can be found in the extension management page `chrome://extensions`. <!-- Add screenshot -->

-- The extension **version**— This appears in the extension management page `chrome://extensions` or in the manifest JSON file.
+- The **extension version**— This appears in the extension management page `chrome://extensions` or in the manifest JSON file.

-- The **location** of the CRX file— This can either be a local directory or a network share.
+- The **location of the CRX file**— This can either be a local directory or a network share.
 Make sure the file is available to the machine you want to install the extension on.

 The following examples assume the version is 1.0 and the extension ID is aaabbbcccddd.